Bree Hamilton: Storylines

 Bree was born in 1983 and was the result of an affair between Brooke Freeman's (Beth Allen) mother, Annette (Louise Wallace) and her husband Grant's (Alan Lovell) best friend.
 Kicked out by Grant, Annette was forced to adopt Bree out to keep her family together.
 Bree's biological father died in a boat accident in 1993.

 Bree tracked Brooke down and revealed they were sisters to a frosty reception.
 With help from Brooke's boyfriend, Vinnie Kruse (Pua Magasiva), Bree landed a job at the hospital alongside Brooke.
 However, after several icey interactions with her sister, Bree ended up dating Vinnie but started to suffer from her lack of self-confidence at work.
 Vinnie soon discovered Bree had only passed her medical exams by sleeping with her tutor and they broke up.
 Bree started to blackmail staff to keep her job but was suspended when she nearly killed a patient.
 Bree was devastated when Annette returned and admitted she had wanted to abort Bree, resulting in Bree holding Annette captive, drugging and, mentally torturing her.
 Bree lost her job and after working as a medical supplies salesman, began sleeping with Kevin Johns (David Van Horn) under the identity of Brooke.
 When Brooke discovered the fraud, Bree lost her mind and attempted to murder her, knocking her out and hiding her body in a storage container.
 The hospital staff soon realised Bree legitimately believed herself to be her sister and once Brooke was discovered, Bree was sectioned to a mental health ward.
 Bree was relocated to a different city where Brooke continued to visit her.

 Bree was released from her psychiatric hospital and returned to Ferndale after Brooke's husband Boyd (Sam Bunkall) plead to her to donate a kidney to a sick Brooke.
 It soon turned out Bree had no intention of donating and blackmailed Boyd for thousands of dollars in exchange for the operation.
 Nonetheless, Bree bailed and Brooke paid her off to leave Ferndale.
 Bree returned claiming she had suffered another psychotic episode, though it was soon clear she had in fact murdered Travis Corfield (John Tui) and had returned to steal his money.
-Bree eventually confessed this to Brooke and tried to escape, only for her own sister to hand her into the police.
+Bree eventually confessed this to Brooke and tried to escape, only for her own sister to hand her in to the police.